Should Your Child See a Doctor?

 - The main concern is whether the vision is damaged.

-When to Call Your Doctor for Eye Injury
+When to Call for Eye - Injury

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

-- Pupils unequal in size or abnormal shape
+- Pupils not equal in size

 - Skin is split open or gaping and may need stitches